AntonAbhisheik/Company-Employee-Work-Data-Analysis/README.md

 ## 📌 How to Use

 1. Download the repository files.
-2. Open `Employee.pbix` in **Power BI Desktop**.
+2. Open 'Employee and Work Analysis.pbix' in **Power BI Desktop**.
-3. Ensure `Employee and Work Data.xlsx` is available in the same folder or adjust the data source path in Power BI.
+3. Ensure 'Employee and Work Data.xlsx' is available in the same folder or adjust the data source path in Power BI.
 4. Refresh the data to view interactive insights.

 ---